cantinilab/Circe/README.md

 <br>
 _Add stats on runtime, memory usage._
 <br>
-_This package can be run on multiple cores._
+This package can be run on multiple cores. _Currently working to speed up the mutlithreding use._

 ## Usage
 It is currently developped to work with AnnData objects.
 Check Example1.ipynb for a simple usage example.